 Okay, it’s not a secret.
 But it seems that too many homeowners stare angrily at sprouting patches of crabgrass or tear their hair out when dealing with summer weeds like dandelions.

 In this story, we’ll walk you through one of the two major classes of weed-killing chemicals — pre-emergent herbicides.
 You spread or spray pre-emergent products on your lawn, taking the fight directly to weed seeds before they can grow.

-Pre-emergence herbicides form the backbone of weed control programs,” says the University of Georgia Extension Service’s guide to weed control.
+“Pre-emergence herbicides form the backbone of weed control programs,” says the University of Georgia Extension Service’s guide to weed control.
 “They do not control all weeds that may be present in a lawn, but they are effective for many of the most common lawn weeds.”

-“The timing is a little tricky,” says Dr. Rebecca Grubbs-Bowling, assistant professor and turfgrass specialist at Texas A&M University.
-She is the author of the newly published “A Homeowner’s Guide to Herbicide Selection for Warm-Season Turfgrass Lawns.”
+“The soil temperature (not air temperature) should be in the 50-55 degree range,” says Dr. Rebecca Grubbs-Bowling, assistant professor and turfgrass specialist at Texas A&M University and author of “A Homeowner’s Guide to Herbicide Selection for Warm-Season Turfgrass Lawns.”

-First Application: When the Soil Warms
+Spring Application: When the Soil Warms

 Exactly when your soil turns that temperature will depend on your local climate, and what the weather is like this season.
 Mid-winter?
 Early spring?
 Late spring?
-Maybe, maybe and maybe.

 Simple soil temperature gauges can be found online or at garden shops for $8-$15.
 A meat thermometer with a 3-inch probe will serve the same purpose.

 Grubbs-Bowling says pre-emergent weed preventers are best suited for grassy weeds and annual weeds that reproduce by seeds.
 “They don’t work as well on perennials.”

 Annual weeds are either winter annuals or summer annuals.
 When to use pre-emergent will depend on the weed type.